 Additional Ingredients of Interest

+Aside from the top five ingredients, there are several other notable ingredients found in Hill’s Science Diet Healthy Advantage Puppy Food.
+Some of these ingredients include: pork fat, dried egg product, flaxseed, dried beet pulp, chicken liver flavor, cracked pearled barley, fish oil, vegetable and fruit blend, and a variety of vitamin and mineral supplements.
+Pork fat may not sound like an appetizing ingredient but it is a valuable addition to dog food because it provides a concentrated source of energy and fatty acids.
+This ingredient also adds natural flavor to the product.
 The food also contains fish oil which can be a good source of omega-3 fatty acid, depending on the kind of fish and other factors.
-Most people aren’t aware that there are different kinds of omega-3 fatty acids.
+Most people arent aware that there are different kinds of omega-3 fatty acids.
 Flaxseed and other plants can provide one kind but fish (particularly cold water fish) can provide a different, more beneficial kind (read more here).

 Finally, we notice that the food contains some interesting additives toward the end of the ingredient list.
 L-Tryptophan, preserved with Mixed Tocopherols and Citric Acid, is an essential amino acid and it’s commonly found in lots of foods such as red meat, dairy products, and some fruits and other plants.
 It’s a building block for protein biosynthesis and a precursor for serotonin, Niacin, and Auxin.
 Niacin, in particular, helps keep the skin healthy (read more here).